 The Vizio M6 Series Quantum 2022 is alright for most uses.
 It isn't bad for watching movies in dark rooms as it has a high native contrast ratio, but it lacks a local dimming feature.
 It also has problems upscaling lower-resolution content like from DVDs, and if you watch 4k HDR content, it doesn't get bright enough to make highlights pop.
 It's alright for watching TV shows and decent for sports as it has decent reflection handling, but it doesn't get bright enough to fight glare and has a narrow viewing angle.
 It's also alright for gaming thanks to its low input lag and decent response time, and it has variable refresh rate (VRR) support, but only within a narrow range.

 The Vizio M6 Series Quantum 2022 is okay for watching TV shows in well-lit rooms.
 Although it doesn't get bright enough to fight a ton of glare, it has decent reflection handling if you want to use it in a room with a few lights around.
-Sadly, it isn't the best for watching cable TV because 720p content isn't as clear as on other 4k TVs, but it's good at upscaling 1080p content.
+Sadly, it isn't the best for watching cable TV because 720p content isn't as clear as on other 4k TVs.
 If you stream your content, the Vizio SmartCast system is decent, but it feels slow and buggy at times.

 The Vizio M6 Series Quantum 2022 is decent for watching sports.
 It has a decent response time, so there isn't a lot of blur behind fast-moving players and balls.
 It has decent reflection handling if you have a few lights around, but it doesn't get bright enough to fight a ton of glare.
 Unfortunately, it has a narrow viewing angle that makes the image look washed out from the sides.
 Also, it isn't a good choice if you watch sports from cable boxes as it doesn't upscale lower-resolution content properly.